nikDemyankov/ESORaidplanner-discord/README.md

 ## The Discord Bot

 In any Discord channel that ESORaidplanner-discord connects to users can edit their participation status in ESO Raidplanner events.
-The bot currently supports four commands:
+The bot currently supports six commands:

  - `!setup [guild]`